newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `HamburgerMenu`

-Used for mobile views to toggle the navigation on and off.
-This component is the toggle only and does not include any nav-related UI.
+Used as the toggle for mobile views to show and hide the mobile navigation.

 ```js
 import { HamburgerMenu } from '@newrelic/gatsby-theme-newrelic';